 If you get a rug that’s too thick, you can create a tripping hazard.
 This is why low or medium-pile rugs are preferable for use under pool tables.
 Most people won’t trip over a thin rug.
 Thick, fluffy rugs are a different story.

-Worth checking out: If you need to replace your felt, take a look at the Championship Saturn II Billiard Felt on Amazon.
+Worth checking out: If you’re refelting while you set the table up, the Championship Saturn II Billiard Felt is the home-table default on Amazon.

 Related Articles